flakas/Latte/README.md

 Configuration
 -------------

-Configuration scripts are saved in ~/.latte folder.
+Configuration scripts are saved in `~/.latte` folder.

 - `categories.py` should contain user defined classes for categories (see example configuration in `doc/config/categories.py`)
 - `projects.py` should contain user defined classes for projects (see example configuration in `doc/config/projects.py`)

+Statistics files are stored in `~/.latte/stats` folder

 Goal